PURPOSE OF THE GUIDE:

-The major purposes of licensing the use of technology resulting from UTA research to industry are:
+The major purposes of licensing the use of technology resulting from UTA research to industry are to:

-- Developing a mechanism for transferring, disclosing, and disseminating the results of UTA research to the public for the public benefit;
+- Develop a mechanism for transferring, disclosing, and disseminating the results of UTA research to the public for the public benefit;

-- to provide support for further research and education.
+- provide support for further research and education.

 a.
 Sponsor agrees to indemnify and hold harmless System, University, their Regents, officers, agents and employees from any liability, loss or damage they may suffer as a result of claims, demands, costs or judgments against them arising out of the activities to be carried out pursuant to the obligations of this Agreement, including but not limited to the use by Sponsor of the results obtained from the activities performed by University under this Agreement; provided, however, that the following is excluded from Sponsor's obligation to indemnify and hold harmless: